philhawthorne/ha-dockermon/readme.md

 * Get the status of a container (running, stopped).
 * Start or stop a container by issuing a `POST` request.
+* Start or stop a container by issuing a `GET` requst.
 * Restart a container by making a `GET` request to a URL for the container (details below).
+* Execute commands inside a container using the `/exec` endpoint of a container.

 ## Getting Started